7 Most Beautiful Beaches in Newcastle

 Bar Beach in Newcastle

 It starts with the great view from the car park at the top of the hill.
-Then, you can choose between finding a quieter spot near the rock pools at the north end of the beach, or you can jump in between the waves on the other side of the rock wall.
+From there, you can either find a peaceful spot near the rock pools at the northern end or dive into the waves on the other side of the rock wall.

-Next to the heritage Cooks Hill Surf Lifesaving Club, you can grab a bite to eat and sit in the shade at the kiosk.
-There are changing rooms and toilets conveniently located here too.
+Near the heritage-listed Cooks Hill Surf Lifesaving Club, you’ll find a kiosk where you can grab a bite to eat and relax in the shade.
+Conveniently, there are also changing rooms and toilets located nearby.

 6. Merewether Beach